raghavmecheri/pytorchjs/examples/Usage/Transforms.md

-# Using a custom ptjs transform in your workflow
+# Using a custom pytorchjs transform in your workflow

 ## Background
-This example assumes that you have a pre-trained torch model, that has been exported to [torchscript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html), as well as an image dataset conforming to the structure that the ptjs DatasetFolder class expects.
+This example assumes that you have a pre-trained torch model, that has been exported to [torchscript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html), as well as an image dataset conforming to the structure that the pytorchjs DatasetFolder class expects.
 The structure may also be found below, for reference, and a sample script to export a torch model to torchscript can be found [here](../Exporting/Exporting.md)

 ## Required File Structure
 ```